How is Couchsurfing in India in 2019?

 Provided you have read well through your hosts’ references (if you are not aware of this, Couchsurfing has a system of reviews that guests and hosts share about meeting and staying with each other), and there’s no immediate red flag, yes, we can say that Couchsurfing in India is safe.

-We have almost exclusively always stayed with young men living with their families, married couples with or without children, and occasionally a few women.
+We have almost exclusively always stayed with young men living with their families, married couples with or without children (some even invited us to their Hindu weddings, a cultural experience like no other), and occasionally a few women.
 We have never been harassed or mistreated by none of our hosts, and this may be just luck or the fact that we travel as a couple.

 Couchsurfing India as a couple rules